Martial Arts Training Experience in Ghana, Accra

 Please note that some national holidays may cause disruption to normal sessions but our in-country team will do their best to support activities around this.

-British Nationals will require a visa to enter Ghana, we recommend you apply for a tourist visa.
-You can check your visa requirements by visiting the Ghana High Commission website by clicking here.
+British Nationals (and most visitors to Ghana) will require a visa to enter Ghana and we suggest you apply for a tourist visa.
+You can check your visa requirements by visiting the Ghana High Commission website.
+Please search online for details.

 Everyone will also require a yellow fever vaccination to enter Ghana and a certificate to prove you have had this.
-You should contact your travel nurse to discuss this further.
+You should contact your travel nurse/doctor to discuss this further.